SamuelDW/overton/README.md

 ## The actual flow
 1. did get the user agent and parts set up
 2. Got the pages for the links and got those being stored whilst extracting the links.
-3. Did create a very tightly coupled scraper for the meta data then made this config based
+3. Did create a very tightly coupled scraper for the meta data then made this config based so should be simpler to extend

 ## Structure
 ### Scrapers